Kinto/kinto.js/docs/api.md

 ### Remote transformers

 Remote transformers aim at encoding records before pushing them to the remote server, and decoding them back when pulling changes.
-Remote transformers are registered by calling the `Collection#use()` method, which accepts a `Kinto.transformers.RemoteTransformer`-derived object instance:
+Remote transformers are registered through the optional second argument of `Kinto#collection()`, which accepts `Kinto.transformers.RemoteTransformer`-derived object instances in its `remoteTransformers` array.

 ```js
 import Kinto from "kinto";